Telepedia/TableProgressTracking/README.md

 **TableProgressTracking** is a MediaWiki extension that allows users to track their progress against a certain criteria - such as whether they have earned an achievement, games played in a video game series, etc. This is done through checking off rows in a table.
 These are tracked and will be shown when the user next visits the page.

 This extension requires MediaWiki 1.43.

 > Note: This extension is currently under active development and is not suitable for production usage.

+> Note: This extension may be unstable (or completely broken) on PHP 8.4 due to usage of DOMXPath.

 ## Contributing
 By submitting code or contributions to this project, you agree that your contributions will be licensed under the same terms as the project's Apache-2.0 license.

 This means that any code you submit will be made available under the Apache-2.0 license, and you grant the project maintainers permission to include, modify, and distribute it in accordance with the license.